 All in One WordPress Security plugin is one of the most powerful options available in WordPress plug-ins.
 Its system contains an advanced level of security auditing, monitoring, and a top-notch firewall plugin.
 All in One contains an impressive basic firewall and blocking software for detected potential threats.

 5: Anti-Malware Security

 Anti-Malware Security is another useful WordPress anti-malware and security plugin.
-Its effective malware scanner allows and easy scan of all files and data on and around your site to scan for malicious attacks.
-Rachel Terry, a web developer at Britstudent and NextCoursework, commented that, “Anti-Malware Security’s plugin offers a free account on their plugin’s website, allowing access to the latest software available; and gives you the option to adopt some of their premium features like brute force prevention.”
+Its effective malware scanner allows an easy scan of all files and data on and around your site to scan for malicious attacks.
+Rachel Terry, a web developer at Britstudent and NextCoursework, commented that “Anti-Malware Security’s plugin offers a free account on their plugin’s website, allowing access to the latest software available; and gives you the option to adopt some of their premium features like brute force prevention.”
 The only major downside of this option is its over-effectiveness in scanning for threats often means that a large number of false positives are encountered when scans are done.

 6: WPScan Security